devfile/devfile-web/libs/docs/src/docs/no-version/quickstart-odo.md

     })
     ```

+5. (Optional) Normally it is recommended to use `odo init` to start your project from a devfile registry stack, see [Developing with Node.JS](https://odo.dev/docs/user-guides/quickstart/nodejs#step-2-initializing-your-application-odo-init) and [Command Reference: odo init](https://odo.dev/docs/command-reference/init) for details, steps 6-11 will go through the process of making the devfile from scratch
+    - For this project, run `odo init --name helloworld-example --devfile nodejs`, to test this devfile in action, skip to step 12

-5. Create a devfile with the filename `.devfile.yaml`.
+6. Create a devfile with the filename `.devfile.yaml`.
 Add the [`schemaVersion`](./devfile-schema#schema-version) field with the desired devfile specification version to use

     ```yaml {% filename=".devfile.yaml" %}
     schemaVersion: <version>
     ```

-6. Next, create the first component to serve as the runtime for the project, for this use the [`container`](./devfile-schema#components-container) component with the name `runtime` and the `node:18-alpine` image
+7. Next, create the first component to serve as the runtime for the project, for this use the [`container`](./devfile-schema#components-container) component with the name `runtime` and the `node:18-alpine` image
     - `name` is the identifier used to refer to the component
     - `image` is the container image to use for the component